How to Travel the Lomaiviti Islands on a Budget

 Getting out on the water is a free activity when staying at budget accommodations, like Caqalai Island Resort, Leleuvia Island Resort and The Baystay.
 Leleuvia Island Resort has the unique option of paddling out on outrigger canoes, a traditional style of canoe used by Fijians for hundreds of years.
 An excellent base for kayaking is at Kauwai Guesthouse where you can enjoy half-day paddles through mangrove forests, to Lando Rock, Nukuvula Sandbank, Lando Yalewa (Pirate Island) and over to Moturiki Island.

 Trek to the Ovalau Waterslides with Bobo

-Staying at Bobo’s Farm is an experience in itself, but an exciting activity which is free for house guests or a small fee for day trippers is the walk to the Na Vu Wai waterfall.
+Staying at Bobo’s Farm is an experience in itself, but an exciting activity that is free for house guests or a small fee for day-trippers is the walk to the Na Vu Wai waterfall.
 Bobo will take you on a 20-minute walk through the rainforest to a fun set of waterslides to play in until your heart’s content!
-Bobo also offers a number of island hikes, as well as fishing and boat trips, all either free or a very reasonable cost.
+Bobo also offers a number of island hikes, as well as fishing and boat trips, all either free or at a very reasonable cost.

 Dining on the Lomaiviti Islands on a Budget

 The Lomaiviti Islands are among some of the most affordable outer Fiji islands to eat out.
 While a supermarket is available in Levuka with the self-contained accommodation with kitchens to match (see our 10 Best Accommodation on the Lomaiviti Islands for Foodies), eating at the budget accommodations is an affordable and cultural experience where you’ll get to indulge in authentic cuisine.
 The town of Levuka also has a small selection of eateries, making another way to enjoy this picturesque town.